EnricoZanetti/RAG-Personalization-LLM-Evaluation/README.md

 ## 📄 Final Thesis

-The final thesis document is available as a `.pdf` file and can be found in this repository:
+The final thesis document is available as a `.pdf` file and can be found here:
 **[Zanetti-thesis-RAG-based-Personalization-LLMs.pdf](./Zanetti-thesis-RAG-based-Personalization-LLMs-Evaluation-AI-Chatbots.pdf)**

 ---